Helpful Gardening Tips

 All plants are dug and immediately taken to our warehouse and tera-sorb moisture retention gel is applied to the roots and then wrapped in plastic to retain superior moisture for transit.
 They are placed in corogated cardboard shipping boxes for protection when shipped

 Upon Receipt Of Your Plants

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

-Sandbar Willow - Salix interior
+Sandbar Willow Tree - Salix interior

-Sandbar Willow - Salix Interior.
+Sandbar Willow Tree - Salix Interior.
 The Sandbar Willow is a shrub with green foliage and flowers.
 Sandbar Willows are bushy and dense in the shoreline area.
 This perennial plant proliferates, averaging three to four feet per year.
 The Sandbar Willow can reach twenty to thirty feet at full maturity.